scipion-em/docs/docs/developer/vtune-profiler.rst

 Setting Up VTune
 ----------------

 It is assumed that Scipion3 has been previously installed.
+In the example below we will run "Hotspots" analysis which can show the CPU usage issues.

 1. Activate VTune with e.g. the following script: